ruthbuena/UCode/README.md

 # UCode

-The enclosed repository includes a video streaming application of the best coding resources built using Node, Express, React, MySQL and Passport for user authentication.
+The enclosed repository includes a video streaming application of the best coding resources built using Node, Express, React, MySQL and Passport.

 A demo of the application can be found at: https://rocky-caverns-52053.herokuapp.com/